Quizz1Cal/Semester-2/Haskell/Haskell.md

     tau = 6.28
 in ...
 ```
-where `...` is the context of its uses; it is a local variable.
+where `...` is the context of its use; it is confined to between the `let` and the end of the `...` expression.
-- This is related to where as `... where pi = 3.14` achieves similar functionality
+- This is related to `where` as `... where pi = 3.14` achieves similar functionality
 - However, while the above is an EXPRESSION, the use of `where` is not
-- Can be used in list comprehensions alongside filters and generators, albeit what is bound cannot be used in the element pattern
+- Can be used in list comprehensions alongside filters and generators, albeit any variable bound as such cannot be used in the element pattern
-- Cannot be used across guards (and so typically where is used for guards)
+- Cannot be used across guards (and so typically `where` is used for guards)
 - The `in` can be omitted in GHCi if defining functions/constants

-#### Where
+### Where

 An effective variable substitution.
 Aim to match indentation with guards (if any) and b/t each substituted term.
 ```Haskell